pch-pokemon/knowledge_base/README.md

-# All data within the database serves as an external data source for the JSON file.
+# All data in this database serves as an external data source URL for RAG-based chart retrieval.